 - CrossPurpose, a career- and community-development organization in Denver, conducts a social capital survey with all of its participants, with the express goal that participants gain 75 new relationships by the end of the six-month program.
 14 CrossPurpose's survey specifically asks participants, "Please estimate the number of close relationships you maintain in your everyday life.
-We would qualify a 'close relationship' as a relationship with which you have regular face-to-face contact, and consider the person supportive and committed to your well-being."
+(You have regular contact with them and they are supportive)."
 Beyond just these strong ties, CrossPurpose also asks for estimates of the number of broader relationships participants maintain across various domains including family, work, religious/spiritual association, and neighborhood. - Braven, a nonprofit that partners with postsecondary institutions to help underrepresented young people to secure high-quality first jobs, asks students a range of questions related to the size of their networks over the course of the program.
-These include questions such as, "How many new professionals have you connected with?" and "Indicate the number of connections you have made on LinkedIn (minimum 50 expected)."
+These include questions such as, "How many new professionals have you connected with?" and "Indicate the number of connections you have made on LinkedIn.